 Name & Address and IRS Codes

-- IRS Codes: The WRS falls under Internal Revenue Codes 401(a) and 403(b).
-The WRS is a defined benefit pension plan; it is neither a 401(k) nor a 457(b), which is a deferred compensation plan.
+- IRS Codes: The WRS falls under Internal Revenue Service Codes 401(a) and 403(b).
+The WRS is a defined benefit pension plan; it is neither a 401(k) nor a 457(b).
 See the WRS Retirement Benefit page for more information.

 Section 1 and Section 2

-- Section 1 – Earnings and Service: Your employer reports your pay and service to ETF each year.
+- Section 1 – Earnings and Service: Your employer reports your WRS earnings and service to ETF each year.

-- Section 2 – Creditable Service: This section shows your total years of creditable service broken down into three types: "Before 2000," "After 1999" and "After Act 10."
+- Section 2 – Years of Creditable Service: This section shows your total years of creditable service broken down into three types: "Before 2000," "After 1999," and "After Act 10."
 This includes military service, if applicable.
-You may have service in one, two or all three types, depending on when and how long you have worked under the WRS.
+You may have service in one, two, or all three types, depending on when and how long you have worked under the WRS.
 See the WRS Retirement Benefit page for more information.

-- Section 3 – Employee-Required Contributions: This section shows the cumulative employee-required contributions in your account and does not include the matching employer contributions (see Section 9 on Page 2 for your total account balance).
+- Section 3 – Employee-Required Contributions: This section shows the cumulative employee-required contributions in your account.
+This amount does not include the matching employer contributions (see Section 9 for your total account balance).
 Your interest rate is shown in this section.

 Section 4 and Section 5